 Resources and advice for reporters who want to support MAPs

-MAP Resources will fact-check draft articles and posts that contain discussion on MAPs or minor attractions for no charge.
-The fact-check will include the following:
+MAP Resources will fact-check articles and posts that contain discussion on MAPs or minor attractions for no charge.
+Fact checks include the following:

-If you would like to request a fact-check for an upcoming article, please reach out using the contact information on our About page and include the most recent draft of the article.
+To request a fact check for an upcoming article, reach out using the contact information on our About page and include an updated draft or published version of the article.
 Study reviews are provided at our discretion and are dependent on staff availability.

 Even when reporting on topics that are only indirectly related to minor-attracted people, taking precautions to avoid including any inaccurate information or misleading wording in your reporting can ensure you are not contributing to the societal stigma against MAPs.
 There are a variety of resources available to help you accomplish this.

 Use Accurate Terminology

 The most common way people unintentionally spread stigmatizing misinformation about MAPs is by repeating misleading language.
 You can identify correct definitions of popular MAP-related terms using our Dictionary and learn about some of the common mistakes people make when discussing MAPs and minor attractions in our blog post.

 In 2021, the Prostasia Foundation, a child sexual abuse prevention and human rights protection organization, with the backing of experts in the fields of clinical psychology, sex therapy, and child protection, sent an open letter to the Editor's Code of Practice Committee calling on media outlets to use accurate terminology when discussing abuse.

 If you want to take a more active role in supporting MAPs as a journalist, the first step is to identify a topic that affects their wellbeing or treatment in society.
 For most stories, this can be as simple as a recent news event, however, the best reporting involves in-depth investigation into one or more long-term issues and examines how they impact MAPs.